simonjulianl/tp/docs/UserGuide.md

 ![tut-delete-patient-1](images/patientug/tut_delete_patient_1.png)

 &#8291;2.
 Press `Enter` and you will get confirmation that the patient is indeed deleted.
-Check the activity patient and the patient identified by the deleted ID should not be there.
+Check that the patient identified by the deleted ID should not be there.

 ![tut-delete-patient-2](images/patientug/tut_delete_patient_2.png)